Q: I am interested in having a consultation with Dr Drielsma, do I need a referral?

 Q: I am interested in breast augmentation and would like to know how long my implants will last.

 A: Modern implants are excellent and should last long term.
-As long as no specific problems are experienced, there is no need to remove or change breast implants.
+As long as you are experiencing no specific problems, there is no need to remove or change breast implants.
 It is best, however, not to assume breast implants are going to last forever but if they give no problems, they do not need removal.

 Q: Is breast reduction surgery covered by Medicare or private health insurance?

 A: Generally speaking, breast reduction qualifies for applicable rebates from medicare.
 If you are in a private health fund, private hospitalisation and theatre costs may be partially or fully covered as well attracting a Medicare and health fund rebate.
-Check with your individual health insurance and ask them specifically if you are covered for surgery.
+Check with your individual health insurance and ask them specifically if your policy covers surgery.
 You will need to bring a GP referral to your appointment.

 Q: I have a scar from an accident, can you remove it so I have no scar?